Field Work Term

 Students may secure an internship or job using the Field Work Term and Career Development Office's opportunities database.
 Through Handshake, Bennington students can search internships and jobs from a global network of employers, including over 700 positions annually that are tagged specifically as Field Work Term options.
 Students are not required to find a position through the College and often secure positions independently.

 7 WEEKS, 210 HOURS

 Every student is required to complete 210 hours during Field Work Term over seven weeks in January and February each year.
 This full immersion provides a deep, honest view of the work and tends to offer opportunities for students to take on serious responsibilities or larger projects, establish relationships, and to reflect on many aspects of the work itself.

 At the end of the seven weeks, employers evaluate their Bennington intern’s work performance and provide feedback.
 Supervisors will often articulate an intern’s strengths and weaknesses, suggesting how the intern might grow professionally and the value they brought to the organization.
 In addition, supervisors complete an evaluation survey, which is included in the student’s academic record.
 Just as supervisors are required to evaluate their experience with a Bennington intern, students return to campus and submit their own reflection of their time in the field in essay, blog, video, or presentation formats.
-The Field Work Term Office reviews both the employer and student evaluations following their return and issues a pass or fail grade.
+The Field Work Term Office reviews both the employer and student evaluations following their return and issues a pass or fail assessment.